AndreasMadsen/piccolo/README.md

 However there is a long way to go before it becomes mainstrem for most developers and useful in a production environment.

-The plan is that piccolo 1.0.0 will be an useful framework with a well defined API, documentation, examples and works across all used browsers.
+The plan is that piccolo 0.6.0 will be an useful framework with a understandable API, documentation, examples and works across all used browser and 1.0.0 will be a proction ready platform with a well defined API.

 The todo list exists as a collection of issues, but you are welcome to open your own requests issues.
 Any discussion about isomorphism itself should be on `#piccolo` (freenodes) or some other channel.

 ## License